-Release on Demand is the process by which new functionality is deployed into production and released immediately or incrementally to Customers based on demand.
+Release on Demand is the process that deploys new functionality into production and releases it immediately or incrementally to customers based on demand.

-The decision as to when and what to release is a key economic driver that requires careful consideration.
-For many, continuous delivery is the desired end state.
-New functionality is released as soon as it is developed.
-But for others, more often the release is a decoupled, on-demand activity, occurring for specific users, timed for when they need it, or when it makes the most economic sense for the Enterprise.
+The decision as to when and what to release is a crucial economic driver that requires careful consideration.
+For many, continuous delivery is the desired end state, allowing new functionality to be released as soon as it is developed.
+But more often the release is a decoupled, on-demand activity, occurring for specific users, timed for when they need it, or when it makes the most economic sense for the enterprise.

-The core competency article DevOps and Release on Demand describes how the enterprise creates the ability to deliver increasingly valuable solutions to end users with optimal frequency.
-The second part of this competency, the ability to release on demand raises three questions (which also serve as a reminder of Principle #3, Assume variability and preserve options).
+The Agile Product Delivery competency article describes how the Develop on Cadence; Release on Demand competency creates the ability to deliver increasingly valuable solutions to end users with optimal frequency.
+The second part of this competency, the ability to release on demand, raises three questions for Product and Solution Management.
 These are:

 - When should a release happen?

 - What elements of the system should be released?

 A customer-centric mindset guides how Product and Solution Management answers these questions:

 - Market rhythms and market events should inform releases and align to customer time frames